 Pumpkin Carving Tips

-- If you are creating an elaborate design, you should draw it first on paper.
+• If you are creating an elaborate design, you should draw it first on paper.
 Punch holes along the design with a thumbtack after taping the design to the pumpkin.
-By using this method, the pumpkin will not have visible lines after it has been carved.
+Using this method, the pumpkin will not have visible lines after being carved.

 If you have reached to this point, we hope you found it helpful.
 Tell us about your experience at one of these pumpkin farms in Florida by leaving a comment, we would love to hear from you.